 4.8 MRA, MSA, Generator

-- For $j \in \mathbb{Z}$, let $V_j$ be (vii) a closed subspace of $L^2(\mathbb{R})$.
+- For j \in \mathbb{Z}, let V_j be (vii) a closed subspace of L^2(\mathbb{R}).

-- Then, $(V_j)_{j\in \mathbb{Z}}$ is called multiresolution analysis (MRA) or multiscale approximation (MSA), if
+- Then, (V_j)_{j\in \mathbb{Z}} is called multiresolution analysis (MRA) or multiscale approximation (MSA), if

 it fulfills the following conditions:

-- (i) translational invariance $\forall j, k \in \mathbb{Z} : f \in V_j \Leftrightarrow T_{2^j k} f \in V_j$
+- (i) translational invariance \forall j, k \in \mathbb{Z} : f \in V_j \Leftrightarrow T_{2^j k} f \in V_j

-- when we fix a certain $j$, we must be able to shift $f$ in $V_j$ while $f$ stays in $V_j$.
-But we are not allowed to shift arbitrarily, but we have to make finite steps: $k$ is the number of steps that we can take.
-So we can take arbitrary many steps (because $k$ is in $Z$), but the step size is $2^j$, ie. the bigger the $j$ the larger the step.
-Which hints that these $V_j$’s get smaller and smaller (→ (ii)) because for $j=0$ we must be able to shift by step size $2^0=1$, for $j=1$ we only need to be able to shift by step size $2$, etc.
+- when we fix a certain j, we must be able to shift f in V_j while f stays in V_j.
+But we are not allowed to shift arbitrarily, but we have to make finite steps: k is the number of steps that we can take.
+So we can take arbitrary many steps (because k is in Z), but the step size is 2^j, ie. the bigger the j the larger the step.
+Which hints that these V_j’s get smaller and smaller (→ (ii)) because for j=0 we must be able to shift by step size 2^0=1, for j=1 we only need to be able to shift by step size 2, etc.

-- (ii) inclusion $\forall j \in \mathbb{Z} : V_{j+1} \subset V_j$
+- (ii) inclusion \forall j \in \mathbb{Z} : V_{j+1} \subset V_j

-- ie. the space is getting smaller when I increase $j$
+- ie. the space is getting smaller when I increase j

-- “if $j_1 > j_2$ the space $V_{j_1}$ is included in $V_{j_2}$”
+- “if j_1 > j_2 the space V_{j_1} is included in V_{j_2}”

-- with increasing $j$ the spaces can only get smaller
+- with increasing j the spaces can only get smaller

-- (iii) scaling $\forall j \in \mathbb{Z} : f \in V_j \Leftrightarrow D_{\frac{1}{2}} f \in V_{j+1}$
+- (iii) scaling \forall j \in \mathbb{Z} : f \in V_j \Leftrightarrow D_{\frac{1}{2}} f \in V_{j+1}

-- this $D_{\frac{1}{2}}$ just means that everything is spread out
+- this D_{\frac{1}{2}} just means that everything is spread out

-- eg. lets say your $f$ is a characteristic function of the interval $\left[0,1\right]$, then when you apply $D_{\frac{1}{2}}$ it will be the characteristic function of $\left[0,2\right]$ (which also relates to the fact that if $j$ gets bigger then these shifts $T_{2^jk}$ get bigger)
+- eg. lets say your f is a characteristic function of the interval \left[0,1\right], then when you apply D_{\frac{1}{2}} it will be the characteristic function of \left[0,2\right] (which also relates to the fact that if j gets bigger then these shifts T_{2^jk} get bigger)

-- problem: we need some more properties to make this meaningful because so far with (i-iii) we could just say that every $V_j$ is all of $L^2$, then everything here is trivially fulfilled.
+- problem: we need some more properties to make this meaningful because so far with (i-iii) we could just say that every V_j is all of L^2, then everything here is trivially fulfilled.
 So, we need to prevent that with the following properties:

-- (iv) trivial intersection $\bigcap_{j\in \mathbb{Z}} V_j = \{0\}$
+- (iv) trivial intersection \bigcap_{j\in \mathbb{Z}} V_j = \{0\}

-- ie. the intersection of all the $V_j$’s is just $0$ which formalizes that these spaces get smaller and smaller and at some point there is nothing in there any more.
+- ie. the intersection of all the V_j’s is just 0 which formalizes that these spaces get smaller and smaller and at some point there is nothing in there any more.

-- problem: but (iv) would still be fulfilled if we just say all $V_j$’s are just $0$, then everything is trivially fulfilled.
+- problem: but (iv) would still be fulfilled if we just say all V_j’s are just 0, then everything is trivially fulfilled.
 We do not want this, either.
 Therefore, we require (v):

-- (v) completeness (actually, “denseness in $L^2$”) $\overline{\bigcup_{j\in \mathbb{Z}} V_j} = L^2(\mathbb{R})$
+- (v) completeness (actually, “denseness in L^2”) \overline{\bigcup_{j\in \mathbb{Z}} V_j} = L^2(\mathbb{R})

-- phth: aka “$\bigcup_{j\in \mathbb{Z}} V_j$ is dense in $L^2$”
+- phth: aka “\bigcup_{j\in \mathbb{Z}} V_j is dense in L^2”

 - siehe “Prerequisites” → “dense” → def. (i)

-- Berkels: in this sense the $V_j$’s must capture everything that is in $L^2$.
+- Berkels: in this sense the V_j’s must capture everything that is in L^2.

-- phth: complete in the sense that $L^2$ is complete (Riesz-Fischer theorem) and we must be able to approximate any $L^2$ function arbitrarily well with a sequence of functions in $\bigcup_{j\in \mathbb{Z}} V_j$, where the limit of this sequence need not necessarily be in $\bigcup_{j\in \mathbb{Z}} V_j$ (like we can approximate any element of $\mathbb{R}$ with a sequence in $\mathbb{Q}$)
+- phth: complete in the sense that L^2 is complete (Riesz-Fischer theorem) and we must be able to approximate any L^2 function arbitrarily well with a sequence of functions in \bigcup_{j\in \mathbb{Z}} V_j, where the limit of this sequence need not necessarily be in \bigcup_{j\in \mathbb{Z}} V_j (like we can approximate any element of \mathbb{R} with a sequence in \mathbb{Q})

-- (vi) orthonormal basis $\exists\phi \in V_0 : \{T_k \phi : k \in \mathbb{Z}\}$ is a CONS of $V_0$
+- (vi) orthonormal basis \exists\phi \in V_0 : \{T_k \phi : k \in \mathbb{Z}\} is a CONS of V_0

-- $T_k \phi$ means “shift $\phi$ by integers $k$”
+- T_k \phi means “shift \phi by integers k”

-- the “shift $\phi$ by integers” links to the translational invariance (i) for $j=0$.
-There [in (i)] we [require that all $f$ in $V_0$] also need to be able to shift by integers.
-Thus, if $\phi$ is in $V_0$, then all the $T_k\phi$ must [necessarily!] be in $V_0$ by property (i).
+- the “shift \phi by integers” links to the translational invariance (i) for j=0.
+There [in (i)] we [require that all f in V_0] also need to be able to shift by integers.
+Thus, if \phi is in V_0, then all the T_k\phi must [necessarily!] be in V_0 by property (i).
 But [in (vi)] what we want is that this [set] is a CONS!

 - which gives us a very nice way to construct a basis for these kind of spaces

-- The function $\phi$ from the orthonormal basis property is called generator or scaling function of the MRA.
+- The function \phi from the orthonormal basis property is called generator or scaling function of the MRA.

-- name “generator” comes from (vi) because $\phi$ generates an ONS of $V_0$
+- name “generator” comes from (vi) because \phi generates an ONS of V_0

-- name “scaling function” comes from the fact that $\phi$ fulfills the scaling equation (4.11), ie. $\phi$ can be expressed by a scaled version of itself
+- name “scaling function” comes from the fact that \phi fulfills the scaling equation (4.11), ie. \phi can be expressed by a scaled version of itself

-- problem: this sounds like a very abstract set of properties where it is not so clear yet why this is good or perhaps not even clear how we could even choose this $V_j$.
+- problem: this sounds like a very abstract set of properties where it is not so clear yet why this is good or perhaps not even clear how we could even choose this V_j.
 So let us first start with a simple example of such an MRA:

 4.9 Example MRA: “Space of Functions that are Constant on Dyadic Intervals”

-- for $j\in\mathbb{Z}$ let \(V_j:=\{f\in L^2 : f\vert_\left[k2^j,(k+1)2^j\right)\ \text{is constant for all}\ k\in\mathbb{Z}\}\)
+- for j\in\mathbb{Z} let V_j:=\{f\in L^2 : f\vert_\left[k2^j,(k+1)2^j\right)\ \text{is constant for all}\ k\in\mathbb{Z}\}

-- ie. $V_j$ is the space of square integrable functions that are constant on the dyadic intervals $\left[k2^j , (k + 1)2^j\right)$ (“dyadic” because the interval limits are powers of $2$, related: dyadic logarithm)
+- ie. V_j is the space of square integrable functions that are constant on the dyadic intervals \left[k2^j , (k + 1)2^j\right) (“dyadic” because the interval limits are powers of 2, related: dyadic logarithm)

 - phth: square integrable means for p.w. constant functions that they must either have compact support or be the zero function, ie. the p.w.c. functions are nonzero only a finite number of dyadic intervals

-- then, $(V_j)_{j\in\mathbb{Z}}$ is a MRA.
+- then, (V_j)_{j\in\mathbb{Z}} is a MRA.

 Proof (vii)

-- (vii) The $V_j$ are obviously closed subspaces of $L^2(\mathbb{R})$.
+- (vii) The V_j are obviously closed subspaces of L^2(\mathbb{R}).

-- Berkels: If you have a sequence of functions $f_n\in V_j$ for a fixed $j$ that are piecewise constant on the interval $\left[k2^j , (k + 1)2^j\right)$, then their limit $\lim_{n\to\infty}f_n = f$ will also be piecewise constant on the same interval $\left[k2^j , (k + 1)2^j\right)$, ie. $f\in V_j$.
-There is nothing that could happen to make it [$\lim_{n\to\infty}f_n$] not piecewise constant.
+- Berkels: If you have a sequence of functions f_n\in V_j for a fixed j that are piecewise constant on the interval \left[k2^j , (k + 1)2^j\right), then their limit \lim_{n\to\infty}f_n = f will also be piecewise constant on the same interval \left[k2^j , (k + 1)2^j\right), ie. f\in V_j.
+There is nothing that could happen to make it [\lim_{n\to\infty}f_n] not piecewise constant.

-- “Folgen-Abgeschlossenheit” (Bredies S.17): “(…) für jede Folge $( x_n )$ in $U$ mit $x_n \to x$ der Grenzwert $x$ auch in $U$ ist”
+- “Folgen-Abgeschlossenheit” (Bredies S.17): “(…) für jede Folge ( x_n ) in U mit x_n \to x der Grenzwert x auch in U ist”

 - recall: “closed” = “abgeschlossen bzgl bestimmter Operationen” (aka “closed under the limit operation”)